Interior design: Modern art

 Modern design grew out of the decorative arts, mostly from the Art Deco, in the early 20th century.
-One of the first to introduce this style was Frank Lloyd Wright, who hadn't become hugely popularized until completing the house called Fallingwater in the 1930s.
-Modern art reached its peak during the 1950s and '60s, which is why designers and decorators today may refer to modern design as being "mid-century."
+One of the first to introduce this modernist style was Frank Lloyd Wright, who had not become hugely popularized until completing the house called Fallingwater in the 1930s.
+Modern art reached its peak during the 1950s and '60s, which is why designers and decorators today may refer to modern design as being "mid-century".
 Modern art does not refer to the era or age of design and is not the same as contemporary design, a term used by interior designers for a shifting group of recent styles and trends.

-Arab Materials
+Arab materials

 "Majlis painting", also called nagash painting, is the decoration of the majlis, or front parlor of traditional Arabic homes, in the Asir province of Saudi Arabia and adjoining parts of Yemen.
 These wall paintings, an arabesque form of mural or fresco, show various geometric designs in bright colors: "Called 'nagash' in Arabic, the wall paintings were a mark of pride for a woman in her house."

 The geometric designs and heavy lines seem to be adapted from the area's textile and weaving patterns.
 "In contrast with the sobriety of architecture and decoration in the rest of Arabia, exuberant color and ornamentation characterize those of Asir.
 The painting extends into the house over the walls and doors, up the staircases, and onto the furniture itself.
 When a house is being painted, women from the community help each other finish the job.
 The building then displays their shared taste and knowledge.
 Mothers pass these on to their daughters.
 This artwork is based on a geometry of straight lines and suggests the patterns common to textile weaving, with solid bands of different colors.
 Certain motifs reappear, such as the triangular mihrab or 'niche' and the palmette.
 In the past, paint was produced from mineral and vegetable pigments.
 Cloves and alfalfa yielded green.
 Blue came from the indigo plant.
 Red came from pomegranates and a certain mud.
 Paintbrushes were created from the tough hair found in a goat's tail.
 Today, however, women use modern manufactured paint to create new looks, which have become an indicator of social and economic change."

 Women in the Asir province often complete the decoration and painting of the house interior.
-"You could tell a family’s wealth by the paintings," Um Abdullah says: "If they didn’t have much money, the wife could only paint the motholath, the basic straight, simple lines, in patterns of three to six repetitions in red, green, yellow and brown."
+"You could tell a family's wealth by the paintings," Um Abdullah says: "If they didn't have much money, the wife could only paint the motholath, the basic straight, simple lines, in patterns of three to six repetitions in red, green, yellow and brown."
 When women did not want to paint the walls themselves, they could barter with other women who would do the work.
 Several Saudi women have become famous as majlis painters, such as Fatima Abou Gahas.